 The report leverages new in-depth research made possible because of Minnesota's participation in the Cultural Data Project (culturaldata.org).
 The benefits of the arts and culture are not limited to our metropolitan areas.
-Creative Minnesota shows substantial economic impact from the arts and culture in every corner of the state, from the Arrowhead to the plains of Southwest Minnesota and from the Red River Valley to the river lands of the Southeast.
-The other eleven regional and statewide reports similar to this one can be found at creativemn.org.
+The first round of Creative Minnesota released February 2015 showed substantial economic impact from the arts and culture in every corner of the state, from the Arrowhead to the plains of Southwest Minnesota and from the Red River Valley to the river lands of the Southeast.